systemed/glug/README.md

   }
 ```

-Sublayers have no special meaning to Mapbox GL; they are normal layers like any other.
+Sublayers have no special meaning in GL styles; they are normal layers like any other.
 Glug unwraps the 'inherited' properties and creates a layer accordingly.
 Points to note:

 * Glug names sublayers automatically: the first sublayer of `roads` will be `roads__1`.
 If you want to give a sublayer an explicit layer id, write `id :minor_roads`.
-* If two layers share a source, filter, zoom levels, type, and certain ('layout') properties, Mapbox GL can optimise drawing by reusing the same definition.
+* If two layers share a source, filter, zoom levels, type, and certain ('layout') properties, the GL renderer can optimise drawing by reusing the same definition.
 Glug does this invisibly so you don't need to specify it in your style.
 * Layer ordering follows the order of your stylesheet.
 * Nested zoom levels simply overwrite their 'parents', so a zoom 7 nested within a zoom 3..6 will still render at zoom 7.